emmahello/um/Xueyan Lu UM notes.md

 	Arc_2		330		15		7.5	7.5	22		cover lateral
 	Arc_3		90		15		-15	0	22		cover superial
 	Arc_4		90		15		0	15	22		cover inferior
+	Edge 22cm, if lesion is larger than 22cm, two isocenters are used.
+Plan with four arcs (two isocenters).
+When finished, separate into two plans (one isocenter each).

 #### 3D for large volumes on Edge
 	AP and PA